wookyung-lee/TND2025/README.md

 python Prob-B-1.py
 ```
 **Outputs:**
-- figures of NRMSE vs hyperparameter values for each regime (a, b, c, e) and each hyperparameter (Nres, p, alpha, rho).
+- figures: plots of NRMSE vs hyperparameter values for each regime (a, b, c, e) and each hyperparameter (Nres, p, alpha, rho).
-- Pickle file "optimal_hyperparams.pkl" — contains the dictionary of optimal hyperparameters (value + minimum NRMSE) for each regime
+- data: optimal_hyperparams.pkl — contains the dictionary of optimal hyperparameters (value + minimum NRMSE) for each regime
 ---

 ## Problem B2 — Analysis Warm-up time vs. NRMSE in Prediction